-The SHA-library provides the calculation of a hash value of freely chosen data input in the CPU.
-The SHA-library is delivered as object code and is in this way available for the user software.

-This secure hash-algorithm SHA-2 is intended to be used for signature generation, verification and generic data integrity checks.
-This secure hash-algorithm SHA-2 is intended to be used for hashing any type of user data.
-Further essential information about the usage is given in the confidential user guidance.
+The SHA-2 library provides the calculation of a hash value of freely chosen data input in the CPU.
+The SHA-2 library is delivered as object code and is in this way available for the user software.
+The use for keyed hash operations like HMAC or similar security critical operations involving keys, is not subject of this TOE and requires specific security improvements and DPA analysis including the operating system, which is not part of this TOE.
+Further essential information about the usage is given in the confidential user guidance [5].